SeanTFarr/AdventureWorks/README.md

 ### The Customer Detail page.

-THis page gives us the demographics of the customers of Adventure Works Cycles.
+This page gives us the demographics of the customers of Adventure Works Cycles.
 It defaults to show all demographics and highlights the top customer.

 <img src = images\Customer_Detail.jpg>